sgarcia0206/comp122-f23/format-encodings/notes_09_27.md

      - general questions about exam and assignments
      - binary addition?
      - last question on question:
-       - the one with rval, lval, and the memory represention?
+       - the one with rval, lval, and the memory representation?
      - where in the three layers is the user payload sent?